Loading lesson…

 The big idea: face-recognition ATMs are convenient and harder to fake, but a face is forever — so the safety of the photo really matters.

-What is the core idea behind "ATMs That Look at Your Face"?
+What is the main idea of "ATMs That Look at Your Face"?

-Which best describes the scope of "ATMs That Look at Your Face"?
+Which concept is most central to "ATMs That Look at Your Face"?